khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 1. **Title:** Name of the context for wayfinding, and should always appear at the top of the body.
 2. **Static items:** Always present at the top of the navigational items.
 Used sparingly.
-3. **Pinned items:** Items that users have choosen for quick access.
+3. **Pinned items:** Items that users have selected for quick access.
 Only available to authenticated users.
 4. **Collections:** Contain items classified under a single theme.
 5. **Settings:** A dedicated settings area inside a given context.
 6. **Filters:** Unique option only to Global Search.